 •the right to a fair hearing and protection from retrospective laws.

-176. Furthermore, the increase in the quantity of legislation has given rise to highly developed parliamentary processes.
+The increase in the quantity of legislation has given rise to highly developed parliamentary processes.
 Given the contemporary importance of human rights when enacting legislation, it is perhaps not surprising that human rights are receiving more attention in these processes.
 Two deserve particular mention.
 First, parliaments have more sophisticated legislative scrutiny mechanisms than previously.
 So, drawing on the United Kingdom model, the Australian Parliament has established a Parliamentary Joint Committee on Human Rights.
 It functions include the examination of proposed legislation for compatibility with human rights, including the ICCPR.
-A second parallel development is that legislative counsel are expected to be, and are, more conscious of human rights in the drafting of legislation and in supporting these scrutiny proceses.
+A second parallel development is that legislative counsel are expected to be, and are, more conscious of human rights in the drafting of legislation and in supporting these scrutiny processes.
 I would expect both of these trends to intensify in coming years.